Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 # Quick Start

-To quickly run the agent just make sure that Docker is installed on your computer (Linux Shell) and run
+To quickly run the agent just make sure that Docker is installed on your computer and run in a Linux Shell:

     ./start.sh

-In Windows shells like PS oder cmd please use
+In Windows Shells like PS or CMD run:

     start.bat